rbeat/highload-lemp/README.md

 # Highload LEMP Installation

-This bash script will install LEMP stack on your Debian 11 and configure it to maximize its performance of website serving.
+This bash script will install LEMP stack on your server and configure it to maximize its performance of website serving.

 ## Software
 * NGINX 1.26.1 with fresh ngx-brotli